Ungrateful (song)

-"Ungrateful" is a song by American rapper Megan Thee Stallion and the fifth single from her second studio album Traumazine (2022).
-It features American rapper Key Glock and was produced by Bandplay.
+"Ungrateful" is a song by American rapper-songwriter Megan Thee Stallion featuring fellow American rapper Key Glock, from the former's second studio album Traumazine (2022).
+It was produced by Bandplay.

 Composition

-The song features a "menacing" trap beat, over which Megan Thee Stallion and Key Glock criticize former friends, whom the former describes as "fake-ass, snake-ass, cake-ass, hating-ass, no money getting-ass bitches".
+The song features a "menacing" trap beat, over which Megan Thee Stallion and Key Glock criticize former associates, whom the former describes as "fake-ass, snake-ass, cake-ass, hating-ass, no money getting-ass bitches".

 Critical reception

 A.D.
 Amorosi of Variety wrote that the artists "make 'Ungrateful' into a dramatic dialog on a concept as oblique as thanklessness", and described the lyrics "You would never be you if I wasn't your muse" as "one smartly, spiteful line sticking out".
 Shamira Ibrahim of NPR praised Megan Thee Stallion's rapping style, writing that the song "is in conversation with her cult-favorite 'Still Tippin' Freestyle' — doubling down on the whiplashing flows of that verse, she swings her bars around the highs and lows of the melody.
 The ease with which Megan navigates collaborations with producers and rappers from Memphis only reinforces the strains of the one-time Three 6 Mafia member Gangsta Boo in her DNA."